Sample Average Approximation for Stochastic Programming with Equality Constraints: Problem formulation and main result

-The first objective of this work is to provide reasonable sufficient assumptions on $f$ and $h$ that can be checked prior to applying the SAA approach and allow guaranteeing that $\bProb$-almost-surely, (1) $\sprob_N(\bomega)$ is feasible for a \rev{sample size $N$} large enough, and (2) solutions to $\sprob_N(\bomega)$ converge to optimal solutions \rev{to} $\prob$ as $N$ increases.
-Relaxing the constraints of the sampled problem \rev{$\sprob_N(\bomega)$} is a critical algorithmic choice to yield the aforementioned guarantees.
+The first objective of this work is to provide reasonable sufficient assumptions on $f$ and $h$ that can be checked prior to applying the SAA approach and guarantee that $\bProb$-almost-surely, $\sprob_N(\bomega)$ is feasible for a \revThird{sample size $N$} large enough, and solutions to $\sprob_N(\bomega)$ converge to optimal solutions \revThird{to} $\prob$ as $N$ increases.
+Relaxing the constraints of the sampled problem \revThird{$\sprob_N(\bomega)$} is a critical algorithmic choice to yield \rev{these} guarantees.

-\textit{Remark \namedlabel{remark:relaxing_necessary}{2.1}} \rev{(Infeasibility of the standard SAA)} Directly applying the standard SAA approach to \prob without relaxing the equality constraints by $\delta_N$ does not necessarily yield almost-sure asymptotic feasibility and optimality guarantees\rev{, as we show next.
-Let $\U=\Omega=[-1,1]$, $\G=\B(\Omega)$, and $\Prob$ be the Lebesgue measure normalized to $\Omega$, so that $\omega$ is uniformly distributed over $\Omega$.} Consider the two problems
+\textit{Remark \namedlabel{remark:relaxing_necessary}{2.1}} \revThird{(Infeasibility of the standard SAA)} Directly applying the standard SAA approach to \prob without relaxing the equality constraints by $\delta_N$ does not necessarily yield almost-sure asymptotic feasibility and optimality guarantees\revThird{, as we show next.
+Let $\U=\Omega=[-1,1]$ \revSecond{and} $\Prob$ be the Lebesgue measure normalized to $\Omega$, so that $\omega$ is uniformly distributed over $\Omega$.} Consider the two problems

-\rev{where $\prob_1$ is convex and $\prob_2$ has only one constraint.
-The solution to $\prob_1$ and $\prob_2$ is $u^\star=0$.} However, \rev{the two sampled problems} with strict equality constraint enforcement
+\revThird{where $\prob_1$ is convex and $\prob_2$ has only one constraint.
+The solution to $\prob_1$ and $\prob_2$ is $u^\star=0$.} However, \revThird{the two sampled problems} with strict equality constraint enforcement

-\rev{are infeasible with $\bProb$-probability $1$ and $\frac{1}{2}$, respectively, for all sample sizes $N\in\N$.} The problem comes from the lack of constraint qualification condition \cite{Shapiro2014}, see also \cite[Condition A]{Anisimov2000} and the hypotheses in \cite[Section 5.2.5.2]{Bonnans2019} which do not hold in this example, see Figure \ref{fig:SAAinfeasible}.
+\revThird{are infeasible with $\bProb$-probability $1$ and $\frac{1}{2}$, respectively, for all sample sizes $N\in\N$.} The problem comes from the lack of constraint qualification condition \cite{Shapiro2014}, see also \cite[Condition A]{Anisimov2000} and the hypotheses in \cite[Section 5.2.5.2]{Bonnans2019} which do not hold in this example, see Figure \ref{fig:SAAinfeasible}.
 Instead of making such assumptions that could potentially be restrictive, in this work, we assume that the equality constraints functions $h$ are smooth and bounded (see \hyperref[A2]{(A2-3)}) and relax the equality constraints.

-By selecting the right dependency of $\delta_N$ on $N$, we show that the proposed stochastic programming approach yields asymptotic feasibility and optimality guarantees under assumptions of integrability \rev{and smoothness} on $f$ and of smoothness and boundedness on $h$.
+By selecting the right dependency of $\delta_N$ on $N$, we show that the proposed stochastic programming approach yields asymptotic feasibility and optimality guarantees under assumptions of integrability \revThird{and smoothness} on $f$ and of smoothness and boundedness on $h$.